nrwl/nx/docs/nx-cloud/private/standalone.md

 - `ADMIN_PASSWORD` contains the password of the admin user.
 The admin user is created the first time you run cloud, you can remove this env variable after that.
 Instead of an admin password, you can also follow [the instructions here](/nx-cloud/private-cloud/auth-github) to set up GitHub auth.
-- `-v /data/private-cloud:/data` sets up the volume where the data is stored. `/data/private-cloud` refers to a folder on your machine, `/data` is the shareable folder from the Docker image.
+- `-v /data/private-cloud:/data` sets up the volume where the data (the cached artefacts) is stored. `/data/private-cloud` refers to a folder on your machine, `/data` is the shareable folder from the Docker image.

 ### Step 3: Run the Container